 Ok, so how does this sappy little piece apply to you?
 All I want is for you to think.
 Think about your buddies.
 For just a minute.
 Think about their situations.
 You know these guys.
 You know what they are like.
 You know their families.
 Some of them even confide in you about their families.
 So think about their situation, and if it has changed at all.
 If you have a buddy that is thrown into a shitty situation, call him.
 See how he’s doing.

 Got a friend that is laid up?
 Go over to his house and hang out with him for a few.
 Hell, have your wife make some delicious chicken tortilla soup and take it to him and his wife.
 (Thanks Donnie and Courtney.)
 All I’m saying is take the time to show you give a shit.
 You do.
 We all do.
 Sometimes life gets in the way.
 I get that.
 Sometimes you have to make time.
 Force that interaction to happen.
 The guy may not be in dire straights, he may just be bummed out from being gimped up.
 It doesn’t matter.
 It might just help.
 Just a little.
 Just enough.

-22 veterans commit suicide everyday.
-That’s 22 too many.
-It’s higher than most other demographics.
+Veterans commit suicide every day and it’s higher than most other demographics.
 Suicide in the veteran community or any other is an atrocity.
 If you have someone you think might be in a bad way, reach out.
 Veteran or not.
 You never know, your call or visit may just change someone’s mind.

 This article first appeared in The Havok Journal on July 6, 2015.